 Is there one restaurant dish that you could eat for dinner every night?
-For me, that’s the oboro tofu from Eiji that Angi introduced me to a few months back (this is the same restaurant that serves up strawberry mochi with red bean).
+For me, that’s the oboro tofu from Eiji that Angi introduced me to a few months back.
 Many food-loving folks in SF are probably shaking their heads yup right along with me.
-It’s a dish that doesn’t boast with complexity, but comforts with its cloud-like simplicity, and unfortunately for me, it’s served at a tiny Japanese restaurant that’s located a 36-minute BART ride from my house (flanked by a 15 minute walk on either side).
+It’s a dish that doesn’t boast with complexity, but comforts with its cloud-like simplicity, and unfortunately for me, it’s served at a tiny Japanese restaurant that’s located a 36-minute BART ride from my house (flanked by a 15-minute walk on either side).

 In other words, TOO DARN FAR to make it my regular joint.

 Naturally, when the craving struck hard earlier this summer, I set out to make a pot of silken oboro tofu at home.

 I bought a half-gallon of fresh soy milk with a plan to somehow turn it into soft silken tofu curds.
 Or else?
 We’d go hungry.
 Remember when I mentioned meeting Princess Tofu at a picnic this very same day?
 Talk about dumb luck!
 I plopped down next to her, optimistic that the princess of tofu (much like the Wizard of Oz) could give me the key to tofu-making (like, for example, how much coagulant should I put in?
 And also where can I procure said coagulant in the next few hours?
 Also, what’s a coagulant?).

 That’s when she confessed that she’d never made her own tofu before.
 Her nom de plume came from a Chinese dish she saw on a menu once – princess tofu.